grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

 1. Download and install [Vale](https://vale.sh/docs/vale-cli/installation/).

    {{% admonition type="note" %}}
-   [Verify](https://github.com/errata-ai/vale/releases) that you are downloading the latest build of Vale for Linux.
+   Verify that you are downloading the latest build of Vale for Linux.
+   To find the latest builds, refer to [Releases - errata-ai/vale](https://github.com/errata-ai/vale/releases).
    {{% /admonition %}}

    {{< code >}}